dawar0/rickandmorty/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.

+### `npm run coverage`

+Runs all the test and gives out a coverage report.

 ### `npm build`